 We derive and expect to continue for the foreseeable future to derive substantially all of our revenue from our C3 AI Software.
 As such, the market acceptance of Enterprise AI solutions in general, and our C3 AI Software in particular, are critical to our continued success.
 Market acceptance of an Enterprise AI solution depends in part on market awareness of the benefits that Enterprise AI can provide over legacy products, emerging point products, and manual processes.
 In addition, in order for cloud-based Enterprise AI solutions to be widely accepted, organizations must overcome any concerns with placing sensitive information on a cloud-based platform.
 Demand for our C3 AI Software in particular is affected by a number of other factors, some of which are beyond our control.
 These factors include continued market acceptance of our C3 AI Software, the pace at which existing customers realize benefits from the use of our C3 AI Software and decide to expand deployment of our C3 AI Software across their business, the timing of development and release of new products by our competitors, technological change, reliability and security, the pace at which enterprises undergo digital transformation, and developments in data privacy regulations.
-We expect that the needs of our C3 AI Software continually to meet those rapidly changing, complex demands.
+We expect that the needs of our customers will continue to rapidly change and increase in complexity.
+We will need to improve the functionality and performance of our C3 AI Software continually to meet those rapidly changing, complex demands.
 If we are unable to continue to meet customer demands or to achieve more widespread market acceptance of Enterprise AI solutions in general or our C3 AI Software in particular, our business operations, financial results, and growth prospects will be materially and adversely affected.